stackbuilder/dockerfiles/webserver/README.md

-# Logstash
+# NGINX with Logstash

-This image will run a docker container for logstash. to run the container
+This image will run a docker container for NGINX with logstash.
+Logstash will send the NGINX logfiles to ES.

+to run the container

 docker run -i --link es:es hfranzen/logstash